QGFN: Controllable Greediness with Action Values: Background and Related Work

 GFNs are trained by pushing a model to satisfy so-called \emph{balance} conditions of flow, whereby flows $F(s)$ going through states are conserved such that terminal states (corresponding to fully constructed objects) are sinks that absorb $R(s)$ (non-negative) units of flow, and intermediate states have as much flow coming into them (from parents) as flow coming out of them (to children).
 This can be described succinctly as follows, for any partial trajectory $(s_n, .., s_m)$:

 where $P_F$ and $P_B$, the forward and backward policies, are distributions over children and parents respectively, representing the fraction of flow emanating forward and backward from a state.
 By construction for terminal (leaf) states $F(s)=R(s)$.
-Another way to think of the above is via \emph{edge flows}~\citep{bengio2021flow}, $F(s\to s')=F(s)P_F(s'|s)$.
-Again, flow conditions preserve incoming flows and outgoing flows for all states $s\in\mathcal{S}$:

-where, by construction, the edge flow $F(s\to s_T)$ to a terminal (sink) state $s_T$ is $R(s_T)$ (e.g. the flow corresponding to taking the \emph{stop} action), and the initial state $s_0$ (which has no parents) only has to account for the flow of its children (it is a source in the network).

-Flow conditions lead to learning objectives such as Trajectory Balance~\citep[TB;][]{malkin2022trajectory}, where $n=0$ and $m$ is the trajectory length, and Sub-trajectory Balance~\citep[SubTB;][]{madan2023learning}, where all combinations of $(n,m)$ are used~\citep[in a way reminiscent of TD($\lambda$);][]{sutton1988learning}.
-While a variety of GFN objectives exist, we use these two standard baselines.
-If flow conditions are fully satisfied, i.e. 0-loss everywhere, terminal states are guaranteed to be sampled with probability $\propto R(s)$~\citep{bengio2021flow}.
+Balance conditions lead to learning objectives such as Trajectory Balance~\citep[TB;][]{malkin2022trajectory}, where $n=0$ and $m$ is the trajectory length, and Sub-trajectory Balance~\citep[SubTB;][]{madan2023learning}, where all combinations of $(n,m)$ are used.
+While a variety of GFN objectives exist, we use these two as they are considered standard.
+If those objectives are fully satisfied, i.e. 0-loss everywhere, terminal states are guaranteed to be sampled with probability $\propto R(s)$~\citep{bengio2021flow}.